Applications for the Academic Attainment Programme 2025-2027 closed on 7 October 2025, and we unfortunately are unable to accept late applications.

 Academic commitment

-The programme will usually involve at least one 90-minute session each week from November 2024 to March 2025, with some additional commitments the following academic year.
+The programme will usually involve at least one 90-minute session each week from November 2025 to March 2026, with some additional commitments over the following year.
 For some sessions, students will need to complete preparatory work so they are able to make the most of the session.
 There will also be an option to complete some extension follow-up work if students wish to deepen their knowledge of a particular subject after the live online session has taken place.
 This independent work will usually take around 30 minutes.

 We do not expect students to be able to attend every session, but we do hope that students will commit to attending the programme as fully as they are able to.
 Continuation onto the second year of the programme is contingent on students regularly participating during the first year.

-From May 2025, students will also be required to produce an academic poster as part of the Supracurricular Exploration Project.
-This must be submitted and presented during the summer holidays of 2025 (exact date TBC).
+From May 2026, students will also be expected to produce an academic poster as part of the Supracurricular Exploration Project.
+This must be submitted and presented during the summer holidays of 2026 (exact dates TBC).

 Accessing the online programme

 All live sessions will be taking place over Zoom.
-Session recordings and resources for all sessions will be uploaded to a webpage, which will be made accessible to students on the programme.
+Session recordings and resources for all sessions will also be made available to relevant students on Zoom.
 Students will therefore need a reliable internet connection, a working webcam and microphone, and a pen/paper to take notes with and complete work.

 Who is eligible for the programme?